adambard/learnxinyminutes-docs/d.html.markdown

     return a;
 }

+// Use the ref keyword to ensure pass by referece.
+// That is, even if a and b are value types, they
-// Use the ref keyword to pass by referece void swap(T)(ref T a, ref T b) {
+// will always be passed by reference to swap void swap(T)(ref T a, ref T b) {
     auto temp = a;